-Industry are looking for better practical skills for new employees with a stronger vocational pathway.
+There is a need for more qualified service providers to ensure horse welfare.
+Industry are looking for improved practical skills training for new employees and a stronger vocational pathway.
 Currently little is offered in state and territory funding for general equine job roles.